-The morning service is at 11.00 on a Sunday and whilst based on a standard Baptist format will display the flavour of the worship team (of which we have three, operating on a rota basis) who are responsible for the leading of that service.
+The morning service is at 11:00 am on a Sunday and, whilst based on a standard Baptist format, will display the flavour of the worship team who are responsible for the leading of that service.
 Communion is a regular part of morning services.

 An adult Bible class precedes the service and a children’s Sunday school operates as required.

 Holy Ground is our monthly evening event which is informal and interactive in style.
 The focus is on worship through a variety of mediums and each month revolves around a theme.

 There are several house-groups and other small groups meeting regularly.